 If planting in the lawn, create a turf-free circular bed around the tree with a minimum diameter of 60cm (2ft).

-Flower borders and beds, focal point, city & courtyard gardens, cottage & informal gardens.
+Flower borders and beds, focal point, city and courtyard gardens, cottage and informal gardens.

 Once planted and properly established, silver birches need hardly any aftercare.

 They may need watering during prolonged dry periods in summer.
 Feed with a general granular plant food in spring.

 If any pruning is needed, it should be done when the tree is in full leaf, otherwise the wounds can seriously bleed, weakening the tree.